-The College strongly encourages all community members to take reasonable and prudent actions to prevent or stop sexual harassment, including relationship violence, stalking and sexual assault.
+Cambridge College strongly encourages all community members to take reasonable and prudent actions to prevent or stop sexual misconduct, including relationship violence, stalking and sexual assault.
 Taking action may include directly or indirectly confronting the situation (if it is safe to do so), taking steps to interrupt the situation, or seeking assistance from a person in authority.
-CC community members who choose to exercise this positive moral obligation will be supported by the College and protected from retaliation.
+CC community members who choose to exercise this positive moral obligation in good faith will be supported by the College and protected from retaliation.